 Every post should have a call to action.
 Unfortunately, many posts don’t.

 You need to decide what action you want your readers to take after reading your post.
-If your topic is around tax planning tips for the end of financial year, your call to action could be positioned around your own tax planning service offering encouraging readers to click through to that specific page on your website.
+If your topic is around tax planning tips for the end of the financial year, your call to action could be positioned around your own tax planning service offering encouraging readers to click through to that specific page on your website.